Pacific Debt Relief Company Logo

 What is an Emergency Fund?

-Open separate savings account for your unexpected expenses and work out a budget that allows you to set aside payments into your emergency fund.
+To effectively manage your emergency fund or pay off debt, consider opening a separate savings account for unexpected expenses.
+Create a budget that allows you to set aside regular payments into this fund.

 If you need more information on emergency savings, budgeting, and cutting expenses, click here.